ssokolow/quicktile/docs/usage.rst

 <commands>` to either the active window or, for some commands, the
 desktop as a whole.

-.. todo:: I'm not satisfied with the style I've written :doc:`usage` in.
+.. todo:: I'm not satisfied with the style I've written ``usage.rst`` in.
 I'll
     need to come back to it later and try to puzzle out why.

 These commands can be invoked in one of three ways: